Noufia123/CompanyEmployee/README.md

 # CompanyEmployee
-This is a java project named Employee Management System.it allows managing employee details including adding,updating,viewing and deleting records.
+Spring Boot REST API for Employee Management System with CRUD operations using Spring Data JPA and MySQL.